pekam/finnish-tax-report-util/README.md

 At the moment this project supports generating reports for trades executed via Interactive Brokers and Binance.

+NOTE: I am not an expert in tax matters.
+The information presented in this document is based on my own understanding and may be incorrect.
+Use of the program is at your own risk.

 ## Steps

 1. Clone this project